-The Group posted a consolidated net income of ₱242.17 million, which is 12% lower than the ₱274.09 million in 2019.
+The Group posted a consolidated net income of P242.17 million, which is 12% lower than the P274.09 million last year.

-Compared to 2019, the consolidated revenue and expenses of the Group went up generally due to the increase in enrollment of MCM and consolidation of the full year revenue and expenses of subsidiaries acquired in May 2, 2019.
+Compared to last year, the consolidated revenue and expenses of the Group went up generally due to the increase in enrollment of MCM and consolidation of the full year revenue and expenses of subsidiaries acquired in May 2, 2019.
 The Group started recognizing results of operations of APEC, NTC and UNC in May 2, 2019 when the merger was completed.